nakkouchtarek/nakkouchtarek/README.md

 ###

 👋 Hi there!
 I'm a 4th-year Computer Engineering student diving into **Cybersecurity**.<br/>
-💡 My passion lies in building diverse software and deeply understanding systems and security, fueled by curiosity and the drive to tackle new challenges.
+💡 My passion lies in building diverse software and deeply understanding systems and security, fueled by curiosity and the drive to tackle new challenges.<br/>

-<h3 align="left">✅  Let's connect</h3>

 <div align="left">
    <a href="mailto:nakkouchtarek@gmail.com" target="_blank">